atbcb/ICTTestingBaseline/BaselineRequirementTemplate.md

 For additional guidance on the ACT test rule format itself, go to <https://w3c.github.io/wcag-act/act-rules-format.html>

+See [15.
+Headings](docs/15Headings.md) as a sample of a completed Baseline Requirement section with ACT-formatted test rules included.

 # Baseline Requirement Number and Title
 ## Requirement
 WCAG SC X.X.X